Revisiting metric perturbations in tensor-vector-scalar theory: Parameterized perturbation equations

 Differentiating the above and substituting all remaining time derivatives by a suitable combination of the perturbation equations eventually gives \begin{widetext}

-Remembering that $\tilde{\zeta}$ is related to $\alpha$ through Eq. \eqref{eq:41}, Eq. \eqref{persub:3} obviously connects the perturbations quantities $\tilde{\Psi}$, $\tilde{\Phi}$ and $\alpha$ to the matter perturbation variables (in this case the velocity potential $\theta$ only) and the functions $B_{\varphi}$ and $B_{\gamma}$.
+where $\theta$ denotes the fluid's velocity potential, $k = \lvert\mathbf{k}\rvert$, and $\tilde{\zeta}$ is related to $\alpha$ through Eq. \eqref{eq:41}.
 To find a second equation, one may start from Eq. \eqref{eq:58}.
 Similar as before, I take its time derivative and use the perturbation equations to recast the resulting expression into a more convenient form.
 A bit of algebra then reveals

-Finally, the last equation is obtained from eliminating $E$ between Eqs. \eqref{persub:2} and \eqref{eq:48}.
-Together with the relations presented in Sec. \ref{section43}, one eventually ends up with
+Finally, the last equation is obtained from eliminating $E$ between Eq. \eqref{persub:2} and the Hamiltonian constraint equation.
+Together with the relations presented in Sec. \ref{section43}, one ends up with

-\end{widetext} As is obvious, the set of Eqs. \eqref{persub:3}, \eqref{persub:1} and \eqref{persub:4} forms a closed linear system for the fields $\tilde{\Psi}$, $\tilde{\Phi}$ and $\alpha$.
-Thus the corresponding solution will give the fields as expressions of the parameter functions and matter fluid variables only.